fscorrupt/awesome-stars/README.md

 - [pnp/provision-assist-m365](https://github.com/pnp/provision-assist-m365) - Provision Assist is a request and provisioning solution for Teams, Groups, SPO Sites and Viva Engage Communities in Microsoft 365.
 It can be used as part of a Copilot for Microsoft 365 deployment.
 - [soteria-security/365Inspect](https://github.com/soteria-security/365Inspect) - A PowerShell script that automates the security assessment of Microsoft 365 environments.
 - [PowerShellCrack/PSAutopilotReadinessCheck](https://github.com/PowerShellCrack/PSAutopilotReadinessCheck) - A PowerShell script to check to ensure a device is ready for Autopilot and is assigned to everything it needs to be successful..
-- [JayRHa/Custom-Compliance-Scripts](https://github.com/JayRHa/Custom-Compliance-Scripts) - Collection of PowerShell scripts for Intune Custom Compliance policies to validate device configurations
+- [JayRHa/CustomComplianceScripts](https://github.com/JayRHa/CustomComplianceScripts) - PowerShell scripts for Microsoft Intune Custom Compliance policies and device configuration checks.
 - [lptstr/winfetch](https://github.com/lptstr/winfetch) - 🛠 A command-line system information utility written in PowerShell.
 Like Neofetch, but for Windows.
 - [ShaunLawrie/PwshSyntaxHighlight](https://github.com/ShaunLawrie/PwshSyntaxHighlight) - 🌈 Render PowerShell in the Terminal with Syntax Highlighting
 - [last-byte/PersistenceSniper](https://github.com/last-byte/PersistenceSniper) - Powershell module that can be used by Blue Teams, Incident Responders and System Administrators to hunt persistences implanted in Windows machines.
 Official Twitter/X account @PersistSniper.
 Made with